masteredward/xavier-system/README.md

     code --remote ssh-remote+xavier /xavier
     ```

 9. The `xv-utils` container have access to all **Xavier System** files.
 It can be used to *create/edit Dockerfiles*, the `source/xv.yaml` file or to make tweaks on the Xavier System directory `system`.
-For more information on `xv-utils`, read [Creating xv-containers using xv-utils](#creating-xv-containers-using-xv-utils).
+For more information on how to configure `xv.yaml`, read [Configuring xv-containers](#configuring-xv-containers).

 10. If you installed Xavier System with **Oh My ZSH** and the **Powerlevel10k** theme, run the `p10k configure` utility from **Visual Studio Code** *Integrated Terminal* to customize the theme.

-11. Go to the `/xavier/sources` directory and start designing your containers!
-Time for some fun!
+11. Go to the `/xavier/sources` directory and start designing your containers.
+You can use the included examples in the directory `/xavier/system/examples/sources` as base.
+For more information on building custom `xv-containers` using the `xv-utils` tool, read [Creating xv-containers using xv-utils](#creating-xv-containers-using-xv-utils).

 ## Xavier System Directory Structure